TejasAyushM/Playlist-Maker/README.md

 # Playlist Maker
 Welcome to the Personal Music Player project!
-This is a simple command-line music player implemented in C. With this player, you can manage your playlist, add songs, delete songs, play songs, shuffle your playlist, and more.
+This is a simple command-line music player implemented in C.This is a Data Structures project which uses Circular Doubly linked lists.
+With this player, you can manage your playlist, add songs, delete songs, play songs, shuffle your playlist, and more.

 ## Features